sanger-tol/curationpretext/README.md

 - `--all_output`
   - An option to output all maps + accessory files, the default will only output the pretextmaps where ingestion has occured.

+- `--skip_tracks`
+  - A csv list of accessory tracks to skip, options are: `ALL`, `gap`, `coverage`, `telo`, `repeats`, `NONE`.
+Default is `NONE`.
+Please note that capitalization matters.

+- `--split_telomere`
+  - A boolean to also generate the telomere track in 5Prime and 3Prime styles, this is also include the original telomere track.

+- `--pre_mapped`
+  - A boolean option to use `--cram` as input for *A* pre-mapped bam file.

+- `--cram_chunk_size`
+  - The number of records in a cram file should be chunked into, defaults to 10000.

 Now, you can run the pipeline using: